josephrw12/cortex-c2/README.md

 plugin_download:plugin_v1.bin
 ```
 ## Extend
-- To extend the framework edit the python files in the ./agent/orchestration folder for example to include a telegram C2
+- To extend the framework edit the python files in the ./agent/orchestration folder for example to include a Discord C2

 ## Todo
 - Implement plugins for container service exploitation